yoctoproject/poky/documentation/ref-manual/classes.rst

 file, how to disable it for specific recipes, and how to share ``ccache`` files between builds.

+Recipes can also explicitly disable `Ccache` support even when the :ref:`ref-classes-ccache` class is enabled, by setting the :term:`CCACHE_DISABLE` variable to "1".

-However, using the class can lead to unexpected side-effects.
-Thus, using this class is not recommended.
+Using the :ref:`ref-classes-ccache` class can lead to unexpected side-effects.
+Using this class is not recommended.

 .. _ref-classes-chrpath: